Disease Modifying Therapies Choices booklet

 What are the side effects?

-The most common side effects are an increased risk of infection including coughs, colds, respiratory infection, lowered blood pressure (which will be monitored), slowed heart rate, increased liver enzyme levels.
+The most common side effects are an increased risk of infection including coughs, colds, respiratory infection, lowered blood pressure, slowed heart rate and increased liver enzyme levels.
+Those taking Zeposia should have their blood pressure checked regularly (62).

 • What are some of the common side effects?